-The day you don’t do something top someone who can never repay you is day wasted
+The day you don’t do something to someone who can never repay you is day wasted

-Since losing my younger brother in 2002 to drugs and alcohol, I saw and approached life in a completely alternative way.
-Initially I was involved in running awareness workshops, organizing youth camps and motivational speaking engagements.
-Then eventually I started focusing on fundraising campaigns.
-The vast majority of my fundraising activities were executed in Canada.
-I was one of the founding members of the CSR (Corporate Social Responsibility) Committee of Accenture Canada and received the “leadership award for outstanding contribution to community” five years in a row.
-In recognition of my efforts on pioneering fund raising projects, in 2010 The Japan Foundation invited me to join a panel for public discussion of Charity Fund Raising Challenges in Japan.
+I was one of the founding members of the CSR (Corporate Social Responsibility) Committee of Accenture Canada and raised funds for various charities and received the “leadership award for outstanding contribution to the community” three years in a row.
+In recognition of my efforts on pioneering fund-raising projects, in 2010 The Japan Foundation invited me to join a panel for public discussion of Charity Fund Raising Challenges in Japan.

-In 2009, with the help of handful of my colleagues, I designed, planned and executed a 12 day long fundraising cycling tour from Tokyo to Sapporo under the banner of “Ride for A Dream” to raise funds to build an extension to a school for deaf children (Meisei Gakkuin) in Tokyo and raised over $24,000.
-In 2010 I organized a 7 days long “Second Annual Ride for A Dream” from Tokyo to Osaka.
-About 50 cyclists including half of the board of directors and the CEO of AXA joined the first day of the ride and four of us continued from Tokyo to Osaka, again to raise funds to upgrade facilities at Meisei Gakkuin.
-I continued to lead the annual Ride for A Dream until 2012.
+In 2009, I’ve cycled from Tokyo to Sapporo over 12 days under the banner of “Ride for A Dream” to raise funds to build an extension to a school for deaf children (Meisei Gakkuin) in Tokyo.
+In the following year (2010) I organized and rode 7 days long “Second Annual Ride for A Dream” from Tokyo to Osaka and raise funds to upgrade facilities at the same school (Meisei Gakkuin).

 Knights in White Lycra - 2015 Friendship Ride